- The first step in opening a technical support call center

 - Nothing beats hands on service.
 As good as BPOs are, it will always provide a layer between you and your customers.
 When it’s in house, you will have more control over your support practices and the tools that are used for your contact center.
 In the long run, if done correctly, your customer service will be of a higher quality if done in house.

-Now that the basics are out of the way, let’s look at what you need to know in order to make the best decision for your business.
+Now that the basic call center support tips are out of the way, let’s look at what you need to know in order to make the best decision for your business.

 How much money you have available will be a major factor in your decision.